KuanMin30406/Gomoku-Haskell/README.md

 # Bug backlog
 - (Fixed) ~~When simple AI makes a move and the board gets printed, the update is delayed (The tile placed will not appear until the next move)~~
-- Win function doesn't always declare a win
+- Win function doesn't always declare a win (Kuan)

 # Extra
-- Local play
+- Local play (Kuan)
-- Add save/load functionality (Make sure to record whos turn was it and if the game was pvp or pve, black tile is always the player who goes first)
+- Add save/load functionality (Make sure to record whos turn was it and if the game was pvp or pve, black tile is always the player who goes first) (Maria)
-- Add player vs computer with a competent AI algorithm
+- Add player vs computer with a competent AI algorithm (Jason)
 - Add GUI
 - Add networking